 And to be honest, I’ve been one of these people.
 In University I was working 30-45 hours a week and making okay money doing it.
 Living at home and having very few expenses other than tuition and textbooks.
 I still had a maxed out credit card every single month.
 Why?
 Because I just assumed that that’s how everyone lived and having credit card debt to have things you want is normal.
 It may be normal, but it’s not okay.

 If you really want to make the most of your money pay cash.
 Or use a rewards credit card that you pay off in full (or close to it) every single month.
+There are a bunch of credit card rules that can make using credit so much simpler.

 Car payments can be a real burden if you can’t actually afford them.
 It may be “normal” for everyone around you to be financing their brand new car and paying 500+ a month for it, but it’s not a smart way to go.

 There is no reason why you can’t drive a 5+-year-old car for a few years while you build wealth and pay down debt.
 Just because your friends are driving a new car doesn’t mean you need to be sucked into monthly car payments.
 Pay for a vehicle in full and your only expenses for it will be gas, insurance, and maintenance.
+Financing a new car is never the smart decision!

 These days everyone boasts about their life on social media.
 You only see the best parts of their day.
 The thing we don’t see is the money situations behind these people.